Magdolna Purgly: 1919–1920

 Horthy prepared for a more peaceful life in his family's estate, with his wife's approval.

 Count Gyula Károlyi requested Horthy to come to Szeged to take part in the counter-revolution against and elimination of the communist regime from Hungary.
 On 1 March 1920, Horthy was later elected Regent of Hungary by the National Parliament at Budapest and Magdolna became styled "Her Serene Highness" (Hungarian: Főméltóságú Asszony).

 Under Horthy's Regency

 The early years of the Regency

 In the next few years, the foremost goal of her life was to provide a safe and calm home for Miklós Horthy.
 Madam Horthy appeared in public extremely rarely.
 In essence, the family had a modest life when taking into account Horthy's position; the highest point of it was the annual garden-party.
-Their residence was in the Buda Castle when they were at Budapest and they took up nine rooms (of 814 in total).
-The Horthy family's retreat was at Kenderes castle.
+Their residence was in the Buda Castle when they were in Budapest and they took up nine rooms (of 814 in total).
+The Horthy family's retreat was at Kenderes Castle.